Well-being is relational.

 The Center for Integrative Relational Health

 Beyond individual treatment.
 Beyond isolated intervention.
-Beyond the medical model.
+Beyond Mental Health.

 Ways of Knowing: An Integrative relational approach to understanding